-Violinisto is a one man shop in Fremont where Doug Yule builds and restores violin family instruments using methods that have largely remained unchanged for 300 years.
+Violinisto is a one man shop in Seattle where Doug Yule builds and restores violin family instruments using methods that have largely remained unchanged for 300 years.
 From the initial choice of wood to the final set up, Doug completes each step of the process himself.
 This differs significantly from the typical production situation where one person does one operation over and over but has no involvement in any other part of the instrument and consequently never develops a working knowledge of the individual pieces of wood that will finally become a violin.

 A selection of several Violins and Violas currently available